otoolep/questdb.io/docs/restAPI.md

      [space] _  ?  .  ,  \  \  \\  /  \0  :  )  (  +  -  *  %  ~
 ~~~

-When header row is missing column names are generated automatically.
+When a header row is missing, column names are generated automatically.

 ### Syntax
-`/imp` request is HTTP POST, multi-part.
-It accepts a mixture of form and query arguments:
+`/imp` requests are HTTP POST, multipart requests. they accept a mixture of form and query arguments:

 <table class="alt tall">
 <thead>